Upcoming Trainings & Events

 Date: August 23, 2017

-Join us to discuss the requirements and best practices for creating and utilizing Child and Family Teams.
-Specifically, panelists will discuss what is required in the formation and facilitation of Child and Family Teams, and will also delve deeper into how to ensure that CFTs are a key support system for the children, youth and families.
-We will hear from caregivers and youth that have been part of CFTs to understand what works.
-Register here.
+We discussed the requirements and best practices for creating and utilizing Child and Family Teams.
+Specifically, panelists discussed what is required in the formation and facilitation of Child and Family Teams, and delved deeper into how to ensure that CFTs are a key support system for the children, youth and families.
+We heard from caregivers and youth that have been part of CFTs to understand what works.

 Mary Sheppard, CA Department of Social Services